Time: 10:30 - 16:30

 What is the course about?

-Improving your observational skills to identify plants using plant material in the classroom and plants in situ
+- Improving your observational skills to assist identifying plants using plant material in the classroom and plants in situ

 What will we cover?